 - Within the law.

-Your contributions must not be:Defamatory, obscene or offensiveLikely to deceive, harass, annoy, threaten, or invade someone else's privacy.
+Your contributions must not be:Defamatory, obscene or offensiveLikely to deceive, harass, annoy, threaten, or invade anyone's privacy.

-And they must not:Promote material that is sexually explicitPromote violence, or discrimination based on race, sex, religion, nationality, age, disability, or sexual orientationInfringe anyone else's intellectual propertyBe used to impersonate anyone, or misrepresent anyone's identityEncourage or assist anything that breaks the law.
+And they must not:Promote material that is sexually explicitPromote violence, or discrimination based on race, sex, religion, nationality, age, disability, or sexual orientationInfringe anyone's intellectual propertyBe used to impersonate anyone, or misrepresent anyone's identityEncourage or assist anything that breaks the law.

 Our standards for interactive services, such as chat rooms and bulletin boards, are as follows: